 - Slot sequence number

 - 2 Device name

 - 3 Device menu access

-- 4 Device status
+- Device status

-- Clock source
+- 5 Clock source

 - 6 Sample rate

 - Clock master indicator

-- 8 Device's control panel button
+- Bevice's control panel button

-- 9 Identify hardware
+- Identify hardware

 - Firmware status and re-flash

 - Enable sharing

-- Offline device
+- 12 Offline device

-- Shared device
+- 13 Shared device

-- Shared driver

 There are several status indicators and buttons on the icon itself and just below it.
-The color of the text in the slot indicates the master/ slave status of the device.
+The color of the text in the slot indicates the master/slave status of the device.

-(Blue=Master; Green=Slave; Red=Device not available, Orange=Shared Device)
+(Blue=Master; Green=Slave; Red=Device not available)

-Indicator Possibilities A Slot Sequence # Rack A 1-8; Rack B 9-16 Indicates the rack slot number.
+Indicator Possibilities Function Slot Sequence Number Rack A 1-8; Rack B 9-16 Indicates the rack slot number.
 I/Os appear in the Patch window in this sequence.
 Device Name Text entry The device product name followed by a number is the default name.
 Change the device name by double-clicking on its Name Box.
 Devices Menu Drop-down menu Used to add and remove devices from the slot and to set the device as clock master.
-On Device is active.
-Device Status NA Device is unavailable.
-Likely causes: Device is assigned to another system.
-Device or firmware is incompatible with current SoundGrid Studio software.
-Device was previously assigned to this user but is not currently connected.
+Device Status On Device is active.
+NA Device is unavailable.
+Likely causes: • Device is assigned to another system. • Device or firmware is incompatible with current SoundGrid Studio software. • Device was previously assigned to this user, but is not currently connected.
 Offline A virtual device is assigned to this rack slot for offline preparation of sessions without I/Os connected.
 All device patching will be maintained when the session is launched on a complete system.
 Clock Source INT, SOE, AES, WC, DigiLink Clock source of this device.
 Sample Rate 44.1, 48, 88.2, 96 kHz Sample rate of device.
 Clock master M (Master) / (blank = slave) Identifies the device as the clock master of the SOE network.
-Control Panel Access Gear button Click to access device's floating control panel to adjust preamps, configure channels, and control clock.
+Control Panel Access Gear button Click to access device's control panel to adjust preamps, configure channels, and control clock.
 Refer to the I/O device manufacturer's user guide for more information.
-Up to five floating windows can be open at once.
 ID Hardware Locate hardware device Activates lights on the front panel of the hardware device associated with the icon.

 FW Status of device's firmware: Gray Firmware is compatible with installed mixer software.
 Blue Firmware is compatible with installed mixer software, but a newer version exists.
-It should be updated as soon as possible.
+Firmware should be updated as soon as possible.
 Red Firmware is not compatible or is out of date.
-Click the FW button to re-flash device.
+Click the FW button to re-flash device hardware.
 Offline device Red Device is offline.